-Year ended 31 March 2019 £'000 Year ended 31 March 2018 £'000 Profit after tax attributable to equity holders of the Company 257 180 Weighted average number of ordinary shares 82,553,232 72,481,267 Basic and diluted profit per share 0.31p 0.25p
+Year ended 31 March 2020 £'000 Year ended 31 March 2019 £'000 (Loss)/profit after tax attributable to equity holders of the Company (303) 257 Weighted average number of Ordinary Shares 82,553,232 82,553,232 Basic and diluted profit per share (0.37)p 0.31p

-Basic earnings per share is calculated by dividing the profit attributable to ordinary shareholders by the weighted average number of Ordinary Shares in issue during the year.
+Basic earnings per share is calculated by dividing the (loss)/profit attributable to ordinary shareholders by the weighted average number of Ordinary Shares in issue during the year.
 Diluted earnings per share is calculated by adjusting the weighted average number of Ordinary Shares in issue during the year to assume conversion of all dilutive potential Ordinary Shares.
 There are currently no potentially issuable shares in existence.
+All activities are in respect of continuing operations.